Jaded-Encoding-Thaumaturgy/vs-kernels/docs/development/support.rst

 However, that doesn't mean we should neglect regular users.
 It has been common for a very, very long time to use strings to select a kernel.
-Fortunately, vskernels offers support for that as well through the use of :py:class:`vskernels.kernels.get_kernel`.
+Fortunately, vs-kernels offers support for that as well through the use of :py:class:`vskernels.kernels.get_kernel`.
 Allowing users to pass either a string or a `Kernel` object is simple enough, and takes significantly less code than doing a big if/else chain.

-Below is the previous example `descale` function, but outfitted to use vskernels instead:
+Below is the previous example `descale` function, but outfitted to use vs-kernels instead:

 .. code-block:: py